ppetrovtv/pine_script_docs/source/Pine_Compilation_Errors.rst

 implicitly created during the process of a script compilation.
 The limit applies to variables created both explicitly and implicitly.
 The limitation of 1000 variables is applied to each function individually.
-In fact, the code placed in a “global” scope of a script also implicitly wrapped up into the main function and the limit of 1000 variables becomes applicable to it.
+In fact, the code placed in a "global" scope of a script also implicitly wrapped up into the main function and the limit of 1000 variables becomes applicable to it.
 There are few refactorings you can try to avoid this issue: